Opening of the Great Siberian Route

 The capital of the Pelym principality was Tyumen, as follows from its name, which comes from Old English.
 Tīw, Germanic god of war and mǣnan “to mean”, “to explain”, “to connect”.
 However, by the time the ataman Ermak captured the city in 1581 “without much difficulty,” it already belonged to the Tatars and had the name Chimgi.
 (MÜLLER G.F.
 1938: 222).
 It is noteworthy that even during the movement of his troops, the Voguls behaved peacefully, but the Cossacks, stocking up on food from them, completely robbed them, which could not but cause displeasure.
 Teaming up with the Tatars, they organized a resistance, but the forces were unequal.
 While Ermak was fighting with Kuchum Khan, the Voguls, apparently long pushed back by the Tatars to the upper reaches of the Tavda, twice attacked the Stroganovs’ possessions along the Chusovaya River (ibid., 237).
 Since the Mansi were called Voguls all subsequent times, this name was passed to them from the Anglo-Saxons, who could only organize such military actions.
 It can be assumed that for some time there was a symbiosis between the Anglo-Saxons and the Mansi.
 Its traces should remain in the Mansi language.
 It is difficult to judge the number of Anglo-Saxons and their future fate.

 Russian conquest of Siberia in the 17th century passed surprisingly very quickly.
 After the campaign of Yermak in 1581-1585, it took only about ten years before the township of Tomsk was laid almost two thousand kilometers from the Urals.
 Soon Tomsk became a Russian strategic and military center in Siberia.
-Overcoming such a huge off-road distance would be completely impossible without the use of waterways, but the rivers of Siberia flow in the meridian direction, and they did not contribute to the foundation of Siberia from west to east.
+Overcoming such a huge off-road distance would be impossible without using waterways however the rivers of Siberia flow in the meridian direction, and they did not contribute to the foundation of Siberia from west to east.
 Judging by the toponymy, the Anglo-Saxons moved by land, which presented great difficulties in overcoming long distances.
-To facilitate the advancement of the routes of communication, they were forced to arrange small settlements to provide short-term rest for travelers and horses at night and in bad weather, to eliminate technical problems, etc. Such settlements eventually received the name yam and it is not at all of Turkic origin, as is commonly thought, but developed from OE. hām "house, dwelling", "home".
-At such stations, there were small attendants and they formed a well-functioning system, managed in an organized manner.
+To facilitate the advancement of the routes, they were forced to arrange small settlements to provide short-term rest for travelers and horses at night and in bad weather, to eliminate technical problems, etc. Such settlements eventually received the name yam and it is not at all of Turkic origin, as is commonly thought, but developed from OE. hām "house, dwelling", "home".
+At such stations, some small attendants formed a well-functioning system, managed in an organized manner.
 This practice spread throughout Siberia, being borrowed by many people.
 The organization of movement that justified itself laid the foundation for the colonization of Siberia and the Far East long before the arrival of the Russians.
 Of course, where possible and necessary, waterways were used.
 For example, this could be the case on the Ob, where the area along the banks was favorable for living, and countless deposits of natural resources lurked in the bowels of the Salair Ridge.
 The Anglo-Saxons founded several settlements here, which still exist, retaining their original names, sometimes in a somewhat Slavicized form.
 Among them are the following:

 Verkh-Irmen, a village in the Ordynsky district of the Novosibirsk region – OE. iermen "great, strong".